Home > Trip Planner > Highways

 Jefferson Lines provides regularly scheduled inter-city bus (motorcoach) service within South Dakota between 24 cities and towns.
 South Dakota's two largest communities, Sioux Falls and Rapid City, both provide urban transit systems.
 Sioux Falls Transit offers 13 fixed routes serving most areas of the city.
 Rapid Ride offers five fixed routes running throughout Rapid City.
 More than 20 other communities offer public transit services.
 These can be found in the Travel Directory or the Interactive Trip Planner, as well as in the South Dakota Department of Transportation's Public Transit (PDF) brochure.

 A unique transportation service available in several South Dakota communities is a trolley.
-Limited-route services are offered in Rapid City, Sioux Falls, Deadwood and Pierre/Fort Pierre.
+Limited-route services are offered in Rapid City, Sioux Falls and Deadwood.

 Other transportation services such as tours and taxis can be found in the Travel Directory or the Trip Planner, or by visiting the Web sites of the cities or areas you are traveling to.